Ricardogll/Audio-Research/docs/readme.md

 [This is what it should look like.](https://youtu.be/UBMnkvXZGj0) The first sound is related to the enemy on the left side of the screen, while the second is related to the enemy on the right.

+You can test it yourself downloading my release!

 ## What's next?